 1. Is It Legal to Reimburse Myself Years Later?

-Yes.
-IRS Publication 969 states that you can receive tax-free distributions from your HSA to pay or be reimbursed for qualified medical expenses incurred after the HSA was established.
+You can receive tax-free distributions from your HSA to pay or be reimbursed for qualified medical expenses incurred after the HSA was established.
 There is no time limit on when the reimbursement must occur.

 2. What Records Do I Need to Keep?

-- Amount — what you actually paid out of pocket
+| Amount paid out of pocket | $185.00 |

 The IRS accepts digital records.
 You do not need original paper receipts.
 A photograph of the receipt, a saved EOB (Explanation of Benefits), or a digital record with the above details is sufficient.
 The key is that you can produce these records if asked.